 Volunteer Health & Safety Guidelines

-As an essential business, our community is relying on us to serve them during this crisis, which is we remain vigilant in our practices and procedures.
-We are looking for individuals who can commit to multiple volunteer shifts, to help reduce the total number of visitors coming into the Food Bank.
+As an essential business, our community is relying on us to serve them.
+We must remain vigilant in our practices and procedures.
+We are looking for individuals who can commit to volunteer shifts.

 Volunteer Safety Guidelines:

-- Volunteers must register before each shift through the Food Bank’s website.
+- Volunteers must register and sign a waiver before each shift through the Food Bank’s website.

 - To reduce the number of visitors on-site, volunteers are encouraged to volunteer for multiple days/shifts.